furkanakkurt1335/boat/README.md

 ## Description

-This project is being developed for improving the already-existing Annotation Tool [here](https://github.com/boun-tabi/BoAT) and creating a web application for it.
+This project is being developed for improving the already-existing annotation tool [here](https://github.com/boun-tabi/BoAT) called BoAT-v1 and creating a web application for it.

 ## Fork of original desktop GUI